Table of Content

 So now that you’ve seen what otherworldly stunts this guy can pull off, you’re probably asking yourself…

-How can I achieve an explosive vertical like Jordan’s?
+How can I achieve a killer vertical like Jordan’s?

 every single day…

 …and if you can’t dunk on a regular hoop, do it on a lower one, then work your way up.

 Do this for long enough, and your body will start to adjust.

 It all comes down to the work you put in.